hm2_eth - LinuxCNC HAL driver for the Mesa Electronics Ethernet Anything IO boards, with HostMot2 firmware.

 (s32, rw) hm2_<BoardType>.<BoardNum>.packet-error-limit

 The level at which a detected read or write error is treated as a permanent error.
 When this error level is reached, the board’s io-error pin becomes TRUE and the condition must be manually reset.

 (s32, rw) hm2_<BoardType>.<BoardNum>.packet-read-timeout

 The length of time that must pass before a read request times out.
 If the value is less than or equal to 0, it is interpreted as 80% of the thread period.
 If the value is less than 100, it is interpreted as a percentage of the thread period.
 Otherwise, it is interpreted as a time in nanoseconds.
 In any case, the timeout is never less than 100 microseconds.

 Setting this value too low can cause spurious read errors.
 Setting it too high can cause realtime delay errors.

-hm2_eth uses an iptables chain called "hm2−eth−rules−output" to control access to the network interface while hal is running.
+hm2_eth uses an iptables chain called "hm2-eth-rules-output.
+That technology is common to control network access to (INPUT chain), through (FORWARD chain) or from (OUTPUT chain) your computer.
+Someone who has configured a firewall on Linux has encountered iptables and is familiar with that technology.
+This chain contains addtional rules to control network interface while HAL is running.
 The chain is created if it does not exist, and a jump to it is inserted at the beginning of the OUTPUT chain if it is not there already.
-If you have an existing iptables setup, you can insert a direct jump from OUTPUT to hm2−eth−rules−output in an order appropriate to your local network.
+If you have an existing iptables setup, you can insert a direct jump from OUTPUT to hm2-eth-rules-output in an order appropriate to your local network.